TheTezosCommunity/awesome-tezos/readme.md

 > If you would like to pledge support and have your project featured here, please [submit an issue](https://github.com/TheTezosCommunity/awesome-tezos/issues/new/choose).

-You can also support the TTC directly by sending donations to `donate.awesome-tezos.tez`
+You too can support this list and **The Tezos Community** directly by sending donations to `donate.awesome-tezos.tez`

 ## Contents